Keyboard shortcuts

 The profile field is echoed back in every subsequent order response so that clients can confirm which profile applies.

-Finalize-time re-validation
+Finalize-time enforcement

 Configuration